computational-linguistics-class/computational-linguistics-class.github.io/homework/perspectives/perspectives.md

 Perspective Detection <span class="text-muted">: Assignment 11</span>
 =============================================================

-When you ask a question of Google in natural language it attempts to get you a single, correct answer.
-This is great for questions like _what temperature is recommended for salmon?_, but it fails on questions for which there isn't a single correct answer like _Should uniforms be required in schools?_:
+When you ask Google question in natural language it attempts to get you a single correct answer.
+This is great for questions like _What temperature is recommended for salmon?_ but it fails on questions for which there isn't a single correct answer like _Should uniforms be required in schools?_:

 <table>